groupdocs-comparison/GroupDocs.Comparison-for-.NET/Showcases/GroupDocsComparisonMVCWebAPIDemo/README.md

-##GroupDocs.Comparison for .NET Example
+## GroupDocs.Comparison for .NET Example

 MVC Comparison Example is a MVC Web  Application that demonstrates the core functionalities provided by GroupDocs.Comparison for .NET.
 The MVC Comparison Example allows user to easily Compare Documnents:
 The UI of the application is kept very simple and developers can enhance the features as their own needs since it is an Open Source Project.
+This example project explain working of GroupDoc.Comparison for .NET API verseion 17.3.0 or later